 The Vitamin B12 Check Plus is a profile of tests designed to thoroughly investigate vitamin B12 deficiency.
-Not only does it examine the levels of B12 and active B12 in the blood, it includes a full blood count to identify whether a lack of vitamin B12 is affecting the size of the red blood cells (which affects their oxygen carrying capacity), as well as tests for folate (vitamin B9) and ferritn (iron status) which can cause similar symptoms.
+Not only does it examine the levels of active vitamin B12 in the blood, it includes a full blood count to identify whether a lack of vitamin B12 is affecting the size of the red blood cells (which affects their oxygen carrying capacity), as well as tests for folate (vitamin B9) and ferritin (iron status) which can cause similar symptoms.

 This test is for individuals who are suffering symptoms of anaemia or vitamin B12 deficiency (such as fatigue, exhaustion, brain "fog" low mood, breathlessness and pins and needles) and wish to understand their vitamin B12 status.

 We send you an easy-to-use kit to collect your blood sample.

 Post your sample to our lab in the prepaid envelope provided.

 View results securely in your own personal dashboard.

 Our tests are not a substitute for seeing your doctor, especially if you are suffering symptoms.
 Our doctors will interpret your results based on the information you have provided, but will not diagnose, consult or provide any treatment.
 You will be advised to see your doctor for any necessary follow-up action.

 Vitamin B12 is important for production of red blood cells which carry oxygen around the body - low levels can cause anaemia with associated symptoms of lack of energy and fatigue.
 It is also important in metabolism and for the nervous system and prolonged lack of vitamin B12 may cause nerve damage.
 Vitamin B12 is almost entirely found in meat and animal food products.